 This is an important decision that you’ll have to make as a landlord.
 There are a lot of risks associated with allowing pets into a rental property such as property damage and noise complaints.

 Luckily, there are some things you can do to offset those risks.
-You can, for instance, require tenants with pets to pay you a deposit.
+You can, for instance, require tenants with pets to pay you a pet deposit separate from their security deposit.
 Furthermore, you could also come up with pet clauses that mention:

 - Types of pets allowed.